 The way I am expressed that something seems to be in a certain way.
 It is used in some cases to say something like: it looks red (akasou).

-Just replace the last "i" in the adjective with "am".
+Just replace the last "i" of the adjective with "sou".
 Example: 楽しい (tanoshii, pleasant) becomes 楽しそう (tanoshisou) or something like: It looks fun or pleasant.

 - Kono Ryouri wa totemo oishisou desu;